vartikadhochak/leetcode-solutions/README.md

 The original list is printed.
 The removeElements method is called to remove all nodes with the value 6.
 The modified list is printed, showing the result after the removal.

+---------------------------------------------------------Day-7-----------------------------------------------------------

+                                                PROBLEM 1: ROTATE LIST Given the head of a linked list, rotate the list to the right by k places.

+Example 1:
+Input: head = [1,2,3,4,5], k = 2
+Output: [4,5,1,2,3]

+Example 2:
+Input: head = [0,1,2], k = 4
+Output: [2,0,1]

+Constraints:
+The number of nodes in the list is in the range [0, 500].
+-100 <= Node.val <= 100
+0 <= k <= 2 * 109

+EXPLANATION:
+1.rotateRight: The core function that rotates the list right by k positions.
+2.printList: A helper method to print the linked list for visual verification.
+3.main: Creates a sample linked list [1, 2, 3, 4, 5], rotates it by 2 and then by 4, printing the results after each rotation.

+                                                PROBLEM 2: PLUS ONE
+You are given a large integer represented as an integer array digits, where each digits[i] is the ith digit of the integer.
+The digits are ordered from most significant to least significant in left-to-right order.
+The large integer does not contain any leading 0's.
+Increment the large integer by one and return the resulting array of digits.

+Example 1:
+Input: digits = [1,2,3]
+Output: [1,2,4]

+Example 2:
+Input: digits = [4,3,2,1]
+Output: [4,3,2,2]

+Constraints:
+1 <= digits.length <= 100
+0 <= digits[i] <= 9
+digits does not contain any leading 0's.

+EXPLANATION:
+1.plusOne → Adds one to the array, handling carry-over properly; if needed, it creates a new array when all digits are 9.
+2.main → Runs example cases and prints both input and output arrays.